 Rhadaisis Rodriguez has been LatinoJustice's Chief Administrative Assistant and receptionist for 10 years.
 Rhady's responsibilities include providing valuable support to the all of the LatinoJustice staff.

 Rhady graduated with honors from the University of Dominican Republic in 1994 in Executive Secretary Management, and from Hostos Community College, where she obtained an AA in Secretarial Sciences.
 “Being the administrative assistant at LatinoJustice PRLDEF represent a tremendous responsibility for me.
 Welcoming the staff and visitors every day with professionalism and courtesy is my goal.”

-Rosanna Rosado is the Director of Finance of LatinoJustice PRLDEF.
+Rosanna Rosado is the Chief Financial Officer of LatinoJustice PRLDEF.
 She brings 15 years of fiscal and operations management within the nonprofit community; positioning organizations for solid financial footing, optimizing their operations; devising systems and controls to improve business processes; securing scope, adequacy and integrity of their fiscal and internal controls; securing budgetary compliance and organizational objectives.
 A longtime advocate for social and racial justice, as a former community organizer working with marginalized communities.

 Rosanna obtained an MBA from Iona Hagan School of Business in Management & Finance, with a Certificate in International Business and an undergraduate degree in Psychology from the College of New Rochelle.

 Nancy Trasande joined LatinoJustice PRLDEF as a Senior Counsel in April of 2012.
 Her work focuses on civil rights impact litigation directed at voting and immigrant rights.
 Prior to joining LatinoJustice PRLDEF, Nancy served as a Research and Writing Specialist to the Federal Defenders of the Middle District of Georgia, Inc.